ibbles/Hvergelmir/README.md

   * File editing in the code viewer.
   * Running Valgrind from within the application.
   * Embeddable GUI widgets for third-party IDEs.
+  * Process selection.
+Use the ==ID== markers in the Valgrind log to select only the lines belonging to a given ID.
 * 1.0.0 Public release.